-Retirement - Following the sale of the carbon credit, it is permanently removed from the market mechanism, ensuring that the offsets have a clearly registered ownership and that they can never be sold again (ie. no double counting)
+- Retirement - Following the sale of the carbon credit, it is permanently removed from the market mechanism, ensuring that the offsets have a clearly registered ownership and that they can never be sold again (ie. no double counting or double selling).

 Accredited carbon offset projects are assessed, verified and certified under strictly regulated and controlled global standards that comply with the Kyoto Protocol Mechanism.
-Projects must comply with strict standards, they have to undergo independent verification through 3rd parties and they are subject to regular and ongoing review and auditing mechanisms.
-Accredited offsets can be used in both, the Compliance as well as the Voluntary Markets.
-Certifications standards include:
+Projects must comply with strict standards, they have to undergo independent verification through third parties and they are subject to regular and ongoing review and auditing mechanisms.
+Accredited offsets can be used in both the Compliance as well as the Voluntary Markets.

 Unaccredited offsets do not have to comply with any standards; the project developer can apply its own guidelines or protocols, and projects do not have to undergo the same rigorous mechanisms as accredited offsets.
 Unaccredited offsets can only be used in the Voluntary market, they are not acceptable in the Compliance Market.